CarwilB/carwilb.github.io/ultimate-consequences/Codebook-current.md

 Nearly all urban places have neighborhood names.
 Many rural communities are smaller units than municipalities.

-### Municipality, Province, Department
 * `municipality`
 * `province`
 * `department`

 We use Spanish accents: Potosí, not Potosi.
 Never write “X Municipality,” just X is fine.
 Complete [*list of municipalities*](https://en.wikipedia.org/wiki/Municipalities_of_Bolivia).
 Complete [*list of provinces*](https://en.wikipedia.org/wiki/Provinces_of_Bolivia), with a lovely table of municipalities and cantons (submunicipal sections).
 Wikipedia (usually English, sometimes German) and several other Google-able websites can locate obscure communities.
 Be forewarned that many new settlements (urban neighborhoods, recent agrarian settlements in Chapare and the east) are named after other ones, so do not Google a community name and “learn” from the search that it is located in another department across the country.
 If in doubt, check in about this.

 The number of municipalities in Bolivia has risen from an initial twenty-four (in 1994) to 327 (in 2005), to 337 (in April 2010), to 339 (as of August 2010).
-Where municipal boundaries have changed, use the municipality at the time of the event.
+Where municipal boundaries have changed, we use specific locality to specify the current, smaller municipality.
+But if no information is available on a smaller scale than the municipality name, we use the named municipality.
 If you look up a rural community in a post-2011 reference work to find the municipality, but the event is before 2011, make a note in “complications” saying so.

 Provincial and departmental boundaries (where set and undisputed) have been unchanged through this period.

-## Level of Certainty re: Perpetrator
+## Certainty re: Perpetrator

 These fields allow us to specify the reasons for confidence in identifying who was the perpetrator of violence, the kind of information they used, and whether responsibility has been denied.